Last Updated on March 10, 2021 by Julia Wilson

 The goal of treatment is to find and treat the underlying cause, which is beyond the scope of this article.
 Supportive care is essential while the cat recovers will include:

 These may be prescribed to encourage your cat to eat.
-Mirtazapine an anti-depressant which can also stimulate the appetite.
+Mirtazapine an anti-depressant that can also stimulate the appetite.
 Maropitant citrate is an anti-emetic (vomiting) medication, which can also relieve nausea, which is a common reason why cats lose their appetite.
 Mirtazapine and Maropitant can be used together in some cases.
 Other appetite-stimulating medications include cyproheptadine (Periactin) an antihistamine and corticosteroids such as prednisone.

 If the above methods don’t work and your cat is still not eating, your veterinarian may have to tube feed your cat until his appetite comes back.
-A feeding tube is a plastic tube which is placed either through the nose (naso-esophegal feeding tube), through the skin of the neck and into the esophagus (esophagostomy feeding tube), or through the wall of the abdomen and into the stomach (gastrostomy feeding tube).
+A feeding tube is a plastic tube that is placed either through the nose (naso-esophageal feeding tube), through the skin of the neck and into the esophagus (esophagostomy feeding tube), or through the wall of the abdomen and into the stomach (gastrostomy feeding tube).